jjaquinta/BattleAngelAlita/GunDreams/trans_clean2/ch05_ai.md

-### Chapter 5
+# CHAPTER 5

-At the same moment Gally and Calico left the Factory District behind, a solitary figure made her way along the shadowed expanse of Tempest Street.
-It was Shig, the middle-aged prostitute, her footsteps echoing softly in the quiet night.
+Tempest Street stretched out before her, cloaked in the night’s shadow.
+Shig, a middle-aged woman hardened by her years, walked alone, her thoughts simmering beneath the surface.

-"I hope that man, Ido, truly understands Gally," she murmured to herself.
+“I hope that man Ido truly understands Alita,” she muttered, her voice lost to the wind.

-Shig moved quietly through the deserted streets.
-Earlier, she had visited Ido Daisuke's clinic to deliver a message from Calico, informing him that Gally had become a Hunter-Warrior and was now with Calico in the pleasure district.
+She had left Ido Daisuke’s clinic with Calico’s message, informing him that Alita had become a Hunter.
+Now, with her errand complete, she was left alone to navigate the desolate streets.
+Ido's brusque dismissal replayed in her mind.

-"I have preparations to make.
-You may return now," Ido had said curtly before closing the door.
-Shig shrugged off his brusque demeanor.
-Since Calico hadn't instructed her to guide him further, she decided to make her way back alone.
+“I have preparations to make.
+You may return now,” he had said before shutting the door in her face.
+Shig, accustomed to such coldness, shrugged it off.
+After all, Calico hadn’t requested her company beyond the message delivery.
+Alone once more, Shig turned toward the maze of alleyways that would lead her back to the Pleasure District.

-She passed through Tempest Street and entered a narrow alleyway—a shortcut leading back to the heart of the pleasure district.
-The alley was scarcely a meter wide, twisting and turning like a labyrinth.
-Without streetlights, it was a maze shrouded in darkness, but for those who knew the way, it offered a swift path, cutting the journey time in half compared to the main roads.

-As Shig navigated the winding passage, a peculiar sound echoed off the grimy walls—a faint, abrasive noise like something being dragged or rubbed together.

-"What is that sound?" she whispered, furrowing her brow.
-An uneasy feeling settled in the pit of her stomach.

-A sudden chill ran down her spine, as if icy fingers had grazed her back.

-"Ah!"

-The unsettling friction noise seemed to draw nearer, creeping ever closer, like the stealthy approach of a predator.

-"Ah... ah... ah... aah..."

-Her breath quickened.
-The sound slithered through the darkness, a sinister whisper that set her nerves on edge.

-Drenched in cold sweat, Shig quickened her pace, her footsteps echoing in the narrow alley.
-She turned right, then left, navigating the maze by instinct, resisting the urge to glance over her shoulder.

-The oppressive silence was broken only by the relentless sound pursuing her.

-Out of breath, she rounded another corner.

-"Ah..."

-Ahead, at the far end of the alley, a small, flickering light glimmered—a beacon in the darkness.

-Relief washed over her, and a smile touched her lips.
+The air was still as she entered a narrow alley, barely a meter wide, winding and twisting like a labyrinth.
+Darkness smothered the passage, broken only by the distant flicker of neon lights at the alley’s end.
+Despite the shadows and the suffocating tightness of the walls, this was a shortcut she knew well.
+A few minutes through this path, and she’d reach the district.
+The main roads would take twice as long.

+But tonight, the alley felt different.
+Unfamiliar.
+She stopped.
+A sound—faint at first—began to echo off the dirty brick walls.
+A low, rasping friction.
+The noise of something large, something unseen, brushing against the alley’s edges.

+“What is that sound?”
+Shig whispered, her hand instinctively reaching for a weapon she did not possess.

+She quickened her pace, the sound following her, scraping against the alley’s confines.
+It slithered closer with each step, an ominous presence that set her nerves on fire.
+The feeling of being hunted gripped her spine, cold sweat forming on her brow.

+Her pace turned into a run.
+Left.
+Right.
+Straight ahead.
+The alley twisted in all directions, each corner sharp and unforgiving.
+She moved without thought, guided only by instinct and desperation.
+Behind her, the friction grew louder, closer.

+“Ah…” Shig gasped, her voice thin and terrified.

+Then, ahead, a flicker of light.
+Small, but enough to break the darkness.

+Relief flooded her veins.
+The end of the alley, so close now.
+She stumbled toward it, her breath ragged, her limbs trembling from the chase.
+The light was almost within reach—

 ---

-Calico exhaled a stream of smoke as she lit the cigarette between her lips, her gaze fixed on Ido.

-"So, what's your take on all this?" she asked.

-Ido didn't respond immediately.
-He sat beside the unconscious Gally, gently stroking her hair.
-After a moment, he began to speak, almost as if to himself.
+Elsewhere, Calico stood silently, lighting a cigarette as she glanced at Ido.
+He remained silent for a moment, his fingers gently stroking Alita’s hair as if in contemplation.
+When he finally spoke, his words came out in a low, thoughtful murmur.

-"I don't know much about Panzer Kunst," he admitted.
-"But I've heard it's a legendary martial art—one that was feared and eventually eradicated because of its terrifying power.
-They called it the ancient Martian martial art for a reason."
+“I don’t know much about Panzer Kunst… but I’ve heard whispers.
+It’s more than a martial art.
+It was a way of life on Mars—a legend, destroyed because it became too powerful.
+They say it was feared across the solar system.”

-He paused, his eyes distant.

-"In the old spacefaring days, humanity reached out to Venus, Mars, Jupiter—we built unique cultures on each planet.
-On Mars, the practitioners of Panzer Kunst wielded immense power in wars, mastering assassinations and guerrilla tactics.
-The saying went, 'On Mars, there is Panzer Kunst.'
-They were feared."

-Calico nodded thoughtfully.
-"I see...
-The principles are quite different from our Earth-style martial arts.
-Watching Gally move, it's clear her techniques aren't confined to ground-based combat.
-It's as if she's fighting in three dimensions."

-She approached Gally, who lay peacefully in Ido's arms.
-Gently, Calico placed a hand on the girl's cheek, a gesture that seemed affectionate.
-But Ido felt a chill.
-Beneath Calico's calm exterior, he sensed a simmering hostility.

-"Calico, you..."
-Ido murmured, his expression darkening.

-He turned slightly, positioning himself between Calico and Gally.
-His voice trembled with a restrained urgency.

-"I won't let you see Gally anymore.
-After seeing your eyes just now, I'm convinced.
-If you and Gally stay around each other, it's only a matter of time before you try to kill each other."

-Calico was momentarily taken aback.
-Then, a dry chuckle escaped her lips.

-"Perhaps you're right," she conceded.
-"She is a remarkable girl, but I've just realized I don't like her very much.
-Make sure you tell her not to come after me, okay?"

-She turned away, her silhouette melding into the shadows of the alley.

-Ido watched her go, a heavy weight settling in his chest.
-He knew Calico's fierce temperament and immense pride as a warrior.
-She couldn't tolerate the presence of someone who might rival or surpass her skills.
-If Gally continued to grow stronger, a confrontation between them seemed inevitable—a clash between two titans bound by fate.
+His voice trailed off as if he were trying to recall fragments of a forgotten time.
+“In the old age, humanity spread across Venus, Mars, even Jupiter.
+Each planet forged its own culture, its own wars.
+But on Mars...
+Panzer Kunst was a force of destruction.
+It wasn’t just combat—it was assassination, guerrilla warfare.
+A technique that transcended the battlefield.”

+Calico took a drag from her cigarette, the glow illuminating her face.
+“I can see why,” she said.
+“It’s nothing like the martial arts of Earth.
+Watching her use it...
+I can’t imagine the kind of war that art was born from.”

+Her eyes shifted toward Alita, sleeping peacefully in Ido’s arms.
+She stepped forward, her fingers brushing against the girl’s cheek with a tender, almost motherly affection.
+But something simmered beneath Calico’s smile—something dangerous.
+Ido saw it, the flash of golden light in her eyes, a predator’s gleam, masked beneath the warmth of her touch.

+He stiffened, his instincts screaming a warning.
+“Calico… you…”

+His voice was strained, heavy with realization.
+He moved, positioning himself between Alita and the woman before him.
+His back straightened, his tone darkening.
+“I won’t let you near her again.
+I can see it in your eyes.
+If you and Alita remain close… one day, you’ll try to kill each other.”

+For a moment, Calico stood still, her eyes locked on Ido’s.
+The air between them was thick with unspoken tension.
+Then, slowly, her lips curled into a dry, humorless chuckle.
+She turned away, walking toward the shadowed alley without so much as a backward glance.

+“Maybe you’re right,” she called over her shoulder, her voice cold, detached.
+“She’s a cute kid… but I think I’ve just started to dislike her.
+Tell her not to come looking for me.”

+Her footsteps faded into the darkness, the sound swallowed by the city.
+Ido watched her leave, his body rigid with unease.
+He understood now.
+Calico was too proud, too strong.
+She would never allow anyone—especially someone like Alita—to threaten her place.
+If Alita continued to grow, to surpass her…

+He sighed, glancing down at the girl in his arms.
+It was inevitable.
+They were bound by fate, two warriors on a path that would one day force them to collide.

 ---

-After Calico disappeared into the depths of the night, Ido began the journey home, carrying Gally gently in his arms.
-The streets were quiet, the air cool against his skin.
-After a few steps, he hesitated.
-Turning back toward the alley, his gaze searched the darkness.
+As Calico disappeared into the city’s night, Ido adjusted Alita in his arms and began the walk home.
+His thoughts churned, dark and brooding.
+After a few steps, he stopped, glancing back toward the alley where Calico had vanished.
+The darkness yawned before him, empty and silent.

-"Calico's hostility is more dangerous to Gally than Colt's twisted obsession," he thought aloud.
-"If only I had the power to stop her here and now..."
+“Calico’s jealousy… her strength… they’re more dangerous than Colt’s obsession.
+I should have stopped her here and now.”

-He clenched his fist, frustration gnawing at him.
-But he knew the truth.
-He lacked the strength to confront Calico, let alone defeat her.
+He clenched his fist, the weight of his helplessness settling over him like a shroud.
+But deep down, he knew he didn’t have the strength to kill her.
+Not yet.

-"All I can do is protect Gally as best I can," he whispered, his voice tinged with bitterness.

-He resumed walking, the sound of his footsteps absorbed by the silent city.

-Unbeknownst to him, the seeds of conflict had already been sown, and the shadow of impending danger loomed larger than ever.

----

-Some distance away, in the labyrinth of alleys, Shig's smile faded as she realized the flickering light was not a friendly beacon but something else entirely.

-A sense of dread crept over her.

-"Who's there?" she called out tentatively.

-The only response was the eerie echo of her own voice.

-She took a cautious step forward, her instincts urging her to flee, but curiosity anchored her feet.

-From the shadows, a figure emerged, the dim light casting ominous silhouettes.

-Shig's heart pounded.
-She recognized the glint in the stranger's eyes—a cold, predatory gaze.

-"No... it can't be," she whispered.

-The friction sound that had pursued her now resonated loudly, a chilling symphony of metal and menace.

-As the reality of her situation sank in, Shig's thoughts turned briefly to Gally and Ido.

-"I hope they find peace," she murmured.

-The alley swallowed her words, and the darkness closed in.

----

-That night, unseen by most, a quiet storm gathered over **The Scrapyard**.
-Threads of fate intertwined, setting in motion events that would alter lives and destinies.

-And as the city slept, whispers of change drifted through the air—a prelude to the trials yet to come.

----